davewalker60/pmdup/pages/about-camp.md

 We also believe the community creates the experience, rather than having a focus on specific teachers; our core values are connection and Presence, both within and outside the Dance sessions.

-This vision was set into place by Bernie, later joined by Sky, and you can see more about how we work here: https://skyness.net/wp-content/uploads/2023/04/Bernie-and-Sky-Why-come.pdf.
+This vision was set into place by Bernie, later joined by Sky, and you can see more about how we work at [https://skyness.net/wp-content/uploads/2023/04/Bernie-and-Sky-Why-come.pdf](https://skyness.net/wp-content/uploads/2023/04/Bernie-and-Sky-Why-come.pdf).